Innkeepers Steve and Dave’s 2023 Provincetown Dining Guide

 Squealing Pig – Elevated pub style food including fresh oysters and curry dishes in a fun, lively setting.
 Great beer selection and second floor deck for outside dining.
 Great value.

-Surf Club – Newly reopened after a fire five years ago.
-Great location right on the beach at the foot of McMillan Pier.
+Surf Club – Great location right on the beach at the foot of McMillan Pier.
 A place for fried seafood with outdoor and indoor dining.
 Sit outdoors and look over the beach and pier as the inside has absolutely no atmosphere.

 Terraza – A great new dining addition for 2023 by the owners of Helltown Kitchen.
 A reimagined outdoor space on the second floor overlooking Commercial Street where Baie Bar previously was located offering an imaginative though small menu featuring flavors from Asia and Latin America.
 Creative and large pour drinks compliment the food.